Hilary Barrett, I Ching

 Confusing, and hence not informative.

-But actually having this so well-known as a retort can cause problems:
+But having this so well-known as a retort can actually cause misunderstandings:

 “I can’t have asked too often, I haven’t received hexagram 4 yet.”

-Sorry, but Yi has more than one way of changing the subject.
-Like 40 or 43, encouraging people to make their own minds up, or 8 encouraging them to return to ‘the source of oracle-consulting’, or 20 asking them to step back and see what they’re doing.
-But I keep on seeing new ways, new creative strategies from Yi to get through to people.
+It turns out that Yi has more than one way of changing the subject.
+Like 40 or 43 as encouragement to make up your own mind, or 8 encouraging you to return to ‘the source of oracle-consulting’, or 20 asking someone to step back and see what they’re doing, or in extreme cases 21.6:

 Just to say – the above 7-step process is not just something that theoretically might happen, delivered from some quasi-religious standpoint of ‘respect for the oracle’.
-It’s what I have seen happen again and again, when people present me with a whole series of questions and answers.
-The best advice I can give them is to go back to the first answer they received.
+It’s what I see happen again and again, when someone’s asked a whole series of questions and is trying to understand all the readings at once.
+The best advice I can offer is to go back to the first answer received and give it time to sink in.

 Hilary, Could you please post the above again and again and again?
 And say what you said in a million different ways?
 I can’t quite wrap my mind about what you are saying. : )